tfmolch/morphlines/README.md

     - RelationalFilter: Drop fields if they don't accomplish a relational condition.
     - Rename: Rename a field.
     - TimeFilter: Filter a time field between specified dates.
     - ContainsAnyOf: Command that succeeds if all field values of the given named fields contains any of the given values and fails otherwise.
 Multiple fields can be named, in which case a logical AND is applied to the results.
+    - Vgrok: Command to extract structured fields using regular expression pattern matching, validating data and reporting errors.
 * GeoIP: Command that works as the kite one.
 It will save the iso code and the longitude-latitude pair in two header fields.
 * GeoLocateAirports: Get the longitude and latitude of an airport from its airport code (from origin and destination).
 * NLP: Command that detects the language of a specific header and puts the ISO_639-1 code into another header.